praneet1988/ELeFHAnt/docs/paper.md

 # Acknowledgements

 We would like to thank Drs.
-Emily Miraldi, Nathan Salomonis and Anil Jegga at Cincinnati Children's Hospital Medical Center for their valuable feedback.
+Anil Jegga, Emily Miraldi, and Nathan Salomonis at Cincinnati Children's Hospital Medical Center for their valuable feedback.

 # Author Contributions